TomKellyGenetics/leiden/cran-comments.md

 ## Python integration

-Vignettes are disabled when python is not available
+Vignettes are disabled when python is not available.
+This works on Linux test environments (with python available) and windows test environments (without python or pip packages).

 ## Updates